Twitter has made a real turnaround.

 About the Author:

 Ibrahim Al-Haidos is the experienced Creative Director of Fursan luxury brand with a demonstrated history of working in the non-profit organization in construction projects management industry.
 He is skilled in Luxury Brand Marketing, Art Direction, Project Management, Electrical Engineering, and Contract Management.
 A strong entrepreneurship professional, Ibrahim has a Master of Business Administration (MBA) focused on Strategic Business Unit Management from HEC Paris.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.